• Share this on:

 Source: IKEA @ YouTube

-In addition to IKEA and other large retail chains that are experimenting with circular business models, companies are emerging with these concepts at their core.
-For example, Selency and Whoppah are online marketplaces for used home furnishings.
-Yourse focuses on making designer furniture available to a wider public through leasing, with the option to buy.
+In addition to large retail chains like IKEA experimenting with circular business models, companies are emerging that have circularity as their core business model.
+For example, Selency and Whoppah are popular online marketplaces where European consumers can buy used home furnishings.
+Yourse makes designer furniture available to a wider public through leasing, with the option to buy.

 Forecast

-As the influence of millennial and Gen Z consumers grows, the popularity of circular business models is expected to rise.
-In a 2019 study amongst customers of Germany’s Connox, the most common reason for never having rented furniture before was simply that they had not yet thought of it.
-This observation supports a 2018 study conducted for the European Commission, which concludes that increasing consumer awareness of the second-hand, renting/leasing and repair markets enhances engagement in the circular economy.
+With the growing influence of millennials and Gen Z, the popularity of circular business models is expected to rise.
+In a 2019 study among customers of German interior design shop Connox, the most common reason given for never having rented furniture before was simply that they had never thought of it.
+This supports a 2018 study commissioned by the European Commission, suggesting that increasing consumer awareness of second-hand, renting/leasing and repair markets enhances engagement in the circular economy.

-As circular concepts become more and more common, consumer awareness is growing.
-In April 2023, HDHT professionals reported an increasing demand for circular products:
+As circular concepts become more and more common, consumer awareness increases.
+In 2023, HDHT professionals reported a growing demand for circular products:

-Most HDHT retailers now offer products made using recycled materials and upcycled products, and just under half of them sell second-hand products.
-At the same time, 64% of all HDHT retailers think that it will be essential to offer second-hand/pre-owned products in the future, as compared to 41% in October 2021.
+Most HDHT retailers now offer products made using recycled materials and upcycled products, and nearly half of them sell second-hand products.
+64% of HDHT retailers think it will be essential to offer second-hand/pre-owned products in the future, compared to 41% in 2021.

 Opportunities

-• Using pre-consumer/post-consumer and post-industrial waste can reduce material costs.
+• Using pre-/post-consumer and post-industrial waste can reduce material costs.

-• Circular business models can open up new markets dominated by millennial and Gen Z consumers.
+• Circular business models can open up new markets.

 • Adding sustainable values to your identity allows you to stand out and broaden your appeal.

-• Teaming up with distributors to create buy-back/re-selling and refurbishment programmes could facilitate longer-term buyer loyalty.
+• Teaming up with distributors to create buy-back/reselling and refurbishment programmes facilitates longer-term buyer loyalty.

 • Recycled and vintage materials allow you to create a luxury positioning based on a ‘limited edition’ concept.